 My anxiety started somewhere in middle school.
 After my family and I moved, I started school in a new country with a language that I didn’t really speak.
 While middle school is probably torturous enough on its own, imagine entering it at a point where everybody knew each other since kindergarten and you are the only new student in 6 years.
 Without speaking a single word of English… NOT FUN.
+All of this happened way before I started working out and understanding how it can relieve anxiety.

 Ever since those glorious middle school days, I have struggled with keeping my anxiety in check.
 It was the worst when it came to doing something new, meeting new people, or speaking to strangers in general.
 Even if I did manage to open up my mouth and speak audible words, most of the time I would be horrified by the very obvious heat rushing into my face making me look like a tomato has come alive.
 So I quickly returned to keeping quiet.
 It would take me hours to fall asleep because my anxious thoughts would bounce between all the embarrassing moments that occurred that same day and all the horrendous events happening the next day that could involve talking to other people.